sujith-eag/personal-site/content/docs/c/ds_using_c/1_stack_operations.md

 (or flag can be used to call `break` outside switch case for the while loop)

 To reduce three checks and print for if the stack is empty, `isempty()` is called to check if `top == -1` and print `it is empty` and return `1` if not empty return `0`.
+`if (! isempty)` return true when not empty, then code inside will run.

 ___